NuthanReddy/jinja2-latex-resume/README.md

 - more templates 🥳
 - better documentation
 - tested report for windows devices (currently only tested on linux - windows setup code is LLM generated but untested)

+### Usage Guide & Generating Resume JSON for the first time

+- I generally go to this site: [docstrange.nanonets.com](https://docstrange.nanonets.com/?output_type=flat-json) -> Upload existing resume PDF -> Export as flat JSON file and download it.

+- Then I use this prompt: [here](./examples/ChatGPT_prompt_generating_resume-json.md) to convert the flat JSON/plain text/markdown to the required resume JSON format.

+- Finally I tweak the generated JSON to add/remove sections as per my requirement.

+- Run the `render_resume.py` script to generate the PDF resume.

 > ⚠️ Still working on it. ⚠️